 Next Steps – Transfer Tools and Assessments

 There’s more to do after you’ve completed your transfer mapping project.
 If you’ve mapped any personal data being exported out of the EEA, you’ll need to move on to steps 2 and 3: verifying your transfer tools and assessing third-country laws.
-Make sure to check back in for our next posts on these steps, and contact me if you have any questions about Standard Contractual Clauses!
+Make sure to check back in for our next posts on these steps, and contact us if you have any questions about Standard Contractual Clauses!